stormysmoke/certs/README.md

 The private key files in this repository are encrypted with PGP using [git-secret](https://github.com/sobolevn/git-secret).

-## Other ways to get free SSL certificates
+## Other ways to get free public key certificates

-[AWS Certificate Manager (ACM)](https://aws.amazon.com/certificate-manager/) allows to create free SSL certificates as well.
+[AWS Certificate Manager (ACM)](https://aws.amazon.com/certificate-manager/) allows to create free certificates as well.
 However, these certificates can only be used within AWS, and only for specific AWS services.

 Currently, the services for which ACM-generated certificates can be used include (see [here](https://aws.amazon.com/certificate-manager/faqs/)):